 Tuition classification is governed by state law and by judicial decisions that apply to all public institutions of higher education in Colorado.
-The University of Colorado does not have discretion to make exceptions to the rules as established by state law.
+Since tuition classification is governed by state law, the University of Colorado cannot alter or waive the eligibility criteria for any reason, including financial hardship or academic excellence.

-New students are classified as in-state or out-of-state residents for tuition purposes on the basis of information provided on their admission application and other relevant information.
+New students are classified as in-state or out-of-state residents for tuition purposes based on information provided on their admission application and other relevant information.
 Applicants may be required to submit evidence substantiating their claim of in-state eligibility.

 Basic Requirement for Establishing Colorado Residency